 At this time of economic uncertainty, we must encourage non-residential development to diversify our tax base and ease the burden on home-owners.
 With two major interstates and a main rail-line with passenger and freight service, Orange County is well-positioned to attract companies both large and small.
 A well-educated work force and several top tier universities within driving distance serves to make Orange County even more attractive.
 In order to attract new companies to Orange County, we must (1) continue the expansion of sewer and water systems into existing economic development districts located along the major transportation corridors so that project-ready areas are available, (2) work to develop a reputation that is more open to business development, and (3) accept that Orange County can accommodate business projects like Moringa American Foods without losing its many smaller companies.
 Failure to attract industrial, retail, and business development will result in ever increasing dependence on residential property tax and a possible outflow of people as they decide they can no longer afford to live in Orange County.

 I remain committed to the idea that education provides the basis for a successful future for all children and will continue to strongly support our schools.
-For the past two years it was on my motion that funding was increased for our school systems.
+I have consistently worked to ensure that funding was increased for our school systems.
 During my tenure as chair of the board, school funding was the primary focus on a bond proposal despite efforts by some to reduce the amount dedicated for the schools.